 Bears evolved from small tree-climbing mammals in the family Miacidae about 60 million years ago.
 Their bodies, skulls, and teeth changed throughout time, along with their range and habitats worldwide.
 They traveled across the Bering land bridge around 1.3 million years ago to North America.

-If you want to find out how bears evolved please read on.
+If you want to find out how bears evolved, please read on.

-Species of bear alive today evolved from a family called Miacidae.
+The species of bear alive today evolved from a family called Miacidae.
 Miacids were small, tree-climbing carnivores.
 Miacids lived in the Paleocene through the Eocene epochs.

 These early animals were small and arboreal mammals.
 They were known to be carnivores due to their canine and carnassial teeth.
 The canine teeth were used to hold prey and pierce through their skin, while the carnassial teeth were used to tear off meat.

 The earliest bears were similar to raccoons and were small compared to today’s bears.
 These early bears were called Parictis and lived in North America during the late Eocene.

 Miacids branched off into two groups about 60 million years ago.
 These were the cat family and the dog family.
 The dog family arctoids or vulpavines were the ancestors of bears, with today’s wild dogs being their closest relatives.

 Amphicynodon emigrated from North America to Eurasia in the early Oligocene.
 These early amphicynodontines evolved into hemocyanins, with the Eurasian Cephalogale in the Oligocene relocating from Eurasia.
 Also migrating from Eurasia were the later Phoberocyon and Plithocyo,n which moved to North America.